Kristina01111000/Drws_site/README.md

 - Self renewal system
 - Add pages to the https://growingholistically.com/get-started-with-the-4e-self-renewal-system/ page

--  4 E magazine videos links in email, add them to youtube channel -> can't go directly from the drive to youtube without an addon
-- Then finish the magazine page
-- Then finish the SRS page
-- Put yoga pdf on the yoga & you continued page
 - Figure out the best way for him to get paid by people, probably paypal